go-delve/delve/Documentation/AI/AI_POLICY.md

 ## AI is Welcome Here

-Delve is written with plenty of AI assistance, and many maintainers embrace AI tools as a productive tool in their workflow.
 As a project, we welcome AI as a tool!

-**Our reason for the strict AI policy is not due to an anti-AI stance**, but instead due to the number of highly unqualified people using AI.
-It's the people, not the tools, that are the problem.
+**Our reason for the AI policy is not due to an anti-AI stance**, but instead intended to help produce high quality code and maintain code quality and overall standards when using AI coding assistance.
+This policy also gives a common framework to use and foster effective open source collaboration in the era of AI Agentic coding.

 I include this section to be transparent about the project's usage about AI for people who may disagree with it, and to address the misconception